On some generalized Rapoport-Zink spaces: Generic fibers of Rapoport-Zink spaces as moduli of local -shtukas

 \begin{remark} Consider the composite map $G(\Q_p)/G(\Z_p)\ra X_{\leq\mu}^G(b)\ra \pi_1(G)^\Gamma$.
 Then this is surjective by Lemma \ref{L:surjective} (1).
-In \cite{Ki2} Proposition 1.2.23, Kisin proved a stronger result: the map is surjective if $(G, [b], \{\mu\})$ is a unramified local Shimura datum of Hodge type. \end{remark}
+In \cite{Ki2} Proposition 1.2.23, Kisin proved a stronger result: the map is surjective if $(G, [b], \{\mu\})$ is an unramified local Shimura datum of Hodge type. \end{remark}

 The following is an analogue of Lemma 2.4.1 and Corollary 2.4.2 of \cite{CKV}, see also Proposition \ref{P:cartesian}. \begin{proposition} Let $Z\subset Z_G$ be a central sub group and $G'=G/Z$, with the induced $[b']$ and $\{\mu'\}$ such that $(G',[b'], \{\mu'\})$ is a local shtuka datum.
 Then we have a cartesian diagram